 - be an on-supplied customer named on the bill of an energy retailer

-- have been the recipient of the FTB for the previous financial year and have had your entitlement to the FTB payments finalised by Centrelink.
+- have been the recipient of the Family Tax Benefit (FTB) for the previous financial year and have had your entitlement to the FTB payments finalised by Centrelink

-- the person in your household who's registered as the FTB recipient should lodge the application.
-The recipient is the person who receives correspondence on FTB from the DHS.
+- ensure the person in your household who's registered as the FTB recipient lodges the application.
+The recipient is the person who receives correspondence on FTB from Services Australia.

 If you pay your energy bill directly to an energy retailer, visit Apply for the Family Energy Rebate (retail customers).

-- In 2019-2020 the Family Energy Rebate for on-supplied residents of community/retirement villages or strata schemes is up to $198.
+- The Family Energy Rebate for eligible on-supplied residents of community/retirement villages or strata schemes is up to $198.
 The amount varies depending on whether you're also eligible for the Low Income Household Rebate (on supply customers).

 - they have been prepared from a branded invoice book (company stamps will not be accepted)